 Shares covered by an Award will only be counted as used under the authorized Shares set forth in the Sixth Amended and Restated 2004 Plan to the extent they are actually issued and delivered to a participant or such participant's designated transferee and are not forfeited by the participant and returned to Capital One.
 Any Shares that are related to Awards which terminate by expiration, forfeiture, cancellation, or otherwise without the issuance of Shares, which are forfeited by the participant to Capital One (including pursuant to performance based vesting conditions), which are settled in cash in lieu of Shares, or which (subject to the 2004 Plan's prohibition on repricing, cashing out or exchanging out of the out-of-the-money stock options or stock appreciation rights) are exchanged with the Compensation Committee's permission prior to the issuance of Shares for Awards not involving the issuance or delivery of Shares, will be available again for grant under the Sixth Amended and Restated 2004 Plan.
 The Compensation Committee has approved additional limitations on share usage as specified in Section 4.2(b) of the 2004 Plan, in order to align the terms of the 2004 Plan with the Company's current practice.
-As approved, the following Shares covered by an Award are counted as used under the authorized Shares under the Sixth Amended and Restated 2004 Plan size with the Amended and Restated 2004 Plan with the Company's current practice.
-As approved, the following Shares covered by an Award are counted as used under the authorized Shares that may be issued:
+As approved, the following Shares covered by an Award are counted as used under the authorized Shares under the Sixth Amended and Restated 2004 Plan and may not be added to the maximum number of Shares that may be issued:

-- Shares that are withheld or tendered in payment of an option exercise price or repurchased by the Company with Option exercise proceeds; - Shares that are withheld or tendered to satisfy any tax withholding obligation (in connection with any option, SAR, or Other Stock-Based Award or otherwise) or Shares that are covered by a SAR (to the extent that it is settled in Shares, without regard to the number of Shares that are actually issued upon exercise); and - Shares that are withheld by the Company to satisfy any debt or other obligation owed to the Company or any Subsidiary.
+- Shares that are withheld or tendered in payment of an option exercise price or repurchased by the Company with Option exercise proceeds: - Shares that are withheld or tendered to satisfy any tax withholding obligation (in connection with any option, SAR, or Other Stock-Based Award or otherwise) or Shares that are covered by a SAR (to the extent that it is settled in Shares, without regard to the number of Shares that are actually issued upon exercise); and - Shares that are withheld by the Company to satisfy any debt or other obligation owed to the Company or any Subsidiary.

 Except to the extent otherwise required by applicable law or stock exchange rules, the maximum number of Shares available for issuance under the Sixth Amended and Restated 2004 Plan will not be reduced to reflect any dividends or dividend equivalents that are reinvested into additional Shares or credited as additional restricted stock, RSUs, performance shares, or Other Stock-Based Awards.
-The Shares available for issuance under the Sixth Amended and unissued shares or treasury shares.
+The Shares available for issuance under the Sixth Amended and Restated 2004 Plan may be authorized and unissued shares or treasury shares.